-The scale and degree of rectification and improvement done by the auditees may or may not be measured in money terms.
-The Board of Audit conducts a trial calculation of "financial impact of audit work" by sorting out the rectification/improvement measures taken by the auditees within the past year in relation to the financial management referred to in the previous audit reports, and summing up the financial impact of those measures brought to the State ministries and agencies of which scale and degree are measurable in money terms.
-The Board releases the trial calculation result every year, and the amount of the financial impact identified through audit activities in 2015 reached 284.8 billion yen.
+The scale and degree of rectification and improvement done by the auditees may or may not be measured in monetary terms.
+The Board of Audit conducts a trial calculation of "financial impact of audit work" by sorting out the rectification/improvement measures taken by auditees within the past year in relation to the financial management referred to in previous audit reports, and summing up the financial impact of those measures brought to the State ministries and agencies of which the scale and degree are measurable in monetary terms.
+The Board releases the trial calculation result every year, and the amount of the financial impact identified through audit activities in 2016 reached 303.9 billion yen.

-〈Follow-up of the Audit Findings〉
+(Follow-up of Audit Findings)

-The Board follows up the audit findings reported in the Audit Report including improprieties, matters on which the Board presented its opinions and/or demanded corrective measures, by collecting reports from the auditees as to whether the damages incurred to the State or the organization have been rectified, as to how the officials in charge are disciplined, or as to what measures have been taken to prevent any recurrence.
-The collection of reports continues until the case has been completed.
+The Board follows up the audit findings reported in the Audit Report, including improprieties, matters on which the Board presented its opinions and/or demanded corrective measures, by collecting reports from auditees as to whether damages incurred to the State or organization have been rectified, as to how officials in charge are disciplined, or as to what measures have been taken to prevent any recurrence.
+Collection of reports continues until the case has been completed.

-(1) Have the damages of the State been rectified?
+(1) Have damages of the State been rectified?

-The Board checks the progress of corrective actions taken to rectify the improprieties described in the Audit Report, including:
+The Board checks the progress of corrective action taken to rectify improprieties described in the Audit Report, including: